 The Community Policing Awards take place each year at a ceremony held at Eynsham Hall near Witney in Oxfordshire in May.

-This ceremony is now in its eighteenth year and provides an opportunity to recognise and nominate the work of officers, staff and volunteers who have made the greatest contribution to their community over the past year.
+This ceremony is now in its nineteenth year and provides an opportunity to recognise and nominate the work of officers, staff and volunteers who have made the greatest contribution to their community over the past year.

 The nominations will then be sifted down to a shortlist, and a panel of judges will make the final decision of who the community champions of the year are.